Local Setup

 - CDN_HOST differs if you changed the bucket-location for example.
 The part after the

-will always be your bucket-name though. - S3_PUBLIC_KEY needs the "Access Key ID" which you downloaded before.
+/will always be your bucket-name though. - S3_PUBLIC_KEY needs the "Access Key ID" which you downloaded before.

 - S3_SECRET_KEY needs the "Secret Access Key" which you downloaded before.

-The .env file exists after running bin/setup
+The .env file exists after running bin/setup as a copy of example.env.
+Adjust it:

-.
+Insert this into the file config/.env.
 Make sure it's ignored by git.

 ```rb